-- 4. If the weight of the partial tests of a component has been adjusted and the student has not passed all the partial tests in the preceding academic year, the examination board may permit the student to sit for the partial tests not yet completed in line with the 'lapsed curriculum', if the component consists of multiple partial tests and the partial marks already obtained are still valid. - 5.
+- attempts for the dropped component in the first academic year in which the component is no longer offered. - 4.
+If the weight of the partial tests of a component has been adjusted and the student has not passed all the partial tests in the preceding academic year, the examination board may permit the student to sit for the partial tests not yet completed in line with the 'lapsed curriculum', if the component consists of multiple partial tests and the partial marks already obtained are still valid. - 5.
 If a test comprises several partial marks, each partial mark can be retaken.
 If an assignment component consists of several components, it is not necessary to arrange separate resits and the resits may take another form.